 traditions, and personal observations.
-He talks about the shape of snowflakes and the languages of blizzards, about ancient rituals, the coziness of winter evenings, and the sudden fragility of ice.
+He talks about the shape of snowflakes and the languages of blizzards, ancient rituals, the coziness of winter evenings, and the sudden fragility of ice.

 Author: Бернд Бруннер